devrigon/devrigon/README.md

   🌱 I’m currently studying QA and Software Development at Udemy and Youtube.

   🔭 I'm looking for new opportunities.
-My dream is to work with Software Development in other coutry. </br>
+My dream is to work with Software Development or QA Engineer in other coutry. </br>

   <!-- Dropdown -->
  ## 👨‍💻 More about me</summary></br>